IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 - [ ] Leasing worse-off saltwood groves to Eledeia estate to make a quick buck
 - [ ] Falsified tax breaks, stamped with Macaw's seal of approval
 - [ ] Gandras keeps the diff saltwood groves separate, in competition - so no one realizes his bad accounting
-#### Orin Skymark's Homestead
-- Owl has set some trap here - something to fightttt
-	- mimics? but more difficult? composite sahuagin wraith? something more related to gilead?
-- gyrfalcon was a kite fighting fan? like raven? connections, were they working together? or was looking for valespinner?
-- Leads: reservoirs, kites?
-Clues (maybe offload some to a secondary location, guarded by another encounter? or gated by assassin fight?)
-- [ ] boarded up, broken window (line of sight from flank of La Norza, where assassin shot)
-- [ ] mailbox: correspondence with gandras dol.
-Gandras has attempted multiple times to buy Orin's land to convert it all to saltwood groves, Orin has refused
-	- [ ] Orin has also told all their neighbors they should refuse similar offers
-- [ ] Filler: orange and blue kite with a wing torn.
-25 gold stashed under the bed, untouched.
-Crossbow, shortsword.
-Paper jotted with farspeech runes, contacts for Titus + other saltwood workers.
-- [ ] Tiny bit of blue powder, broken string (overturned box?) (from Owl's crushed lapis prayer beads, found at atoll)
-- [ ] TODO: lead to reservoir
-- Investigating fray wraith attacks, possible connection to reservoir attack at same time
-	- [ ] Asked Raven for records on past Fray tides - the only historical fray attack where a tide (fog) did not also roll in was the attack that killed Vapor
-	- [ ] Fish scale (from the waterwheel piece) (optional, maybe don't say where from)
-		- Maybe suspicions that the wraiths are not real wraiths?
-	- [ ] Asked Macaw to audit Fray damages in the various trading firms that do business at the isle.
-The only one that didn't have damages recently was Kingswill trading
-	- [ ] Found the atoll where kingswill got permission to cull sahuagin, build a ship dock
-		- I found something at the atoll.
-I don't dare commit it to writing - but if it means what I think it does, then the danger is very, very close at hand.
-		  No, back up.
-R always says to get the big picture first.
-Made my way there today at 0600, borrowed a boat from Josef.
-Waters were calm, no sign of the Fray or Fray wraiths.
-The atoll is a little less than a mile east of the Isles, further than most other docking points.
-It's maybe a hundred feet in diameter, a completely plain glass outcrop that rises five feet out of sea level.
-It was entirely unbuilt upon.
-No docks, no mooring poles, not even the sign of plans to start construction.
-I disembarked and climbed onto the platform.
-There were a few sahuagin bones, picked clean by scavengers.
-Looked like things had been washed clean by the rain.
-But I found a long crack running down the eastern side of the platform.
-Something had fallen in there - been dropped there, left behind.
-I took it back with me.
-Don't know what I'm going to do about it yet.
-Eagle and heron guide my hand, that my sight be steady and my aim be true.

 Kingswill docking atoll
 - heavily marked private property. seems stingy as hell